kuzzleio/documentation-old/src/sdk-reference/collection/delete-document.md

 [ "AVCoeBkimsySTKTfa8AX" ]
 ```

-Delete either a stored document, or all stored documents matching search filters.
+Delete a stored document, or all stored documents matching a search filter.

 <aside class="notice">
-There is a small delay between documents creation and their existence in our search layer, usually a couple of seconds.
-That means that a document that was just been created won't be deleted by the filtered version of this function
+There is a small delay between the time a document is created and their availability in our search layer (usually a couple of seconds).
+That means that a document that was just created might not be returned by this function at first.
 </aside>

 ---